A Lexicon of Scent

 Absolute: Highly concentrated perfume ingredient obtained by the alcohol extraction of the concrete.
 Absolutes usually come in the form of oil, much like essential oil, but are differentiated by the extraction method and odour intensity.

-Animalic: Characterized by bodily aromas or aromas most associated with traditional animal materials such as musk, civet and castoréum.
-These materials are now rarely used in commercial perfumes and have been replaced with musks obtained from plants and civet and castoréum smelling molecules obtained synthetically.
+Animal, Animalic: Characterized by bodily aromas or aromas most associated with traditional animal materials such as those from Musk Deer, Civet Cat, Beaver (castoréum) and Sperm Whale (ambergris).
+These materials are now rarely used in commercial perfumes and have been replaced with musks obtained from plants and molecules obtained synthetically.

 Aroma Molecules, Aroma Chemicals: Molecules obtained from natural products or made by synthetic organic chemistry that have an aroma.
 Most of the synthetic aroma chemicals are nature identical, i.e., identical to the same molecule obtained from a natural product.
 Aroma chemicals can be found in food, wine, spices, flowers, perfumes and essential oils.
 Many form biochemically (naturally) during the ripening of fruits.
 In wines, most form as by-products of fermentation.

 Aromatherapy: The use of volatile plant oils, including essential oils, for psychological and physical well-being.
 The therapeutic use of pure essential oils and herbs in body massage, which is described by proponents as “healing, beautifying and soothing” the body and mind.
-The history of aromatherapy stretches as far back as 6,000 years ago in ancient Egypt.
-It wasn’t until the 1920’s, however, when the term was actually coined by a French chemist, R.M.
+The term was coined by French chemist, R.M.
 Gattefosse.

 Aromatic: Fragrance family or type denoting intense a spicey-grass scent embodied by a combination of citrus and woody herbs, particularly lavender.